DrKraig/Planning-Algorithms/TurtleBot/DubinCurves/pygame/README.md

-<h1>Project 3 - Implementation of AStar Algorithm for a rigid robot with Dublin Curves in PyGame!</h1>
+<h1>Implementation of AStar Algorithm for a rigid robot with Dublin Curves in PyGame!</h1>

   <h2>Pre-requisites to run the code:</h2>